hazelcast/hazelcast-reference-manual/src/Map-UsingHD.md

 </map>
 ```

 Keep in mind that you should have already enabled the High-Density Memory Store usage for your cluster.
-Please see the [Configuring High-Density Memory Store section](#configuring-high-density-memory-store).
+Please see [Configuring High-Density Memory Store section](#configuring-high-density-memory-store).

 #### Required configuration changes when using NATIVE

-Beware that eviction mechanism is different for `NATIVE` in-memory format.
+Note that the eviction mechanism is different for `NATIVE` in-memory format.
-The new eviction algorithm is described [here](#eviction-algorithm).
+The new eviction algorithm for map with High-Density Memory Store is similar to that of JCache with High-Density Memory Store and is described [here](#eviction-algorithm).

   - Eviction percentage has no effect.